Calculating propagators for relativistic wave equations: Comments on the Feynman checkerboard model

-The first three non--delta terms in propagator \cref{eq:Dirac_K} are identical to those in the propagator \cref{eq:FeynmanEva_K} that is derived from the Feynman checkerboard model~\cite{kull1999path}, except for a normalization factor $\rmi \rmM$.
-The propagator \cref{eq:Dirac_K} becomes a $\delta$ function when $\tau$ vanishes.
-In contrast, the propagator \cref{eq:FeynmanEva_K} does not.
-Notably, when the mass vanishes--- a case not considered by Feynman, namely, $\rmm=0$, the first three terms in \cref{eq:Dirac_K} also vanish as does the propagator \cref{eq:FeynmanDef_K}.
-In this case, the Dirac equation is identical to the $1+1$D Maxwell equations in free space.
-These $\delta$ terms in the propagator \cref{eq:Dirac_K} simply mean that the wave propagates freely with a retarded time $|\Delta x|/\rmc$.
-This fact is excluded from Feynman's propagator \cref{eq:FeynmanDef_K}~\cite{FeynmanQM} which vanishes when $\rmm=0$.
-In fact, the additional $\delta\left(\tau-|\Delta x|/\rmc\right)$ is related to those paths on the light cone which have no corner in the Feynman checker board model, as illustrated as a red line in \cref{fig:FCM}.
+The propagator given in \cref{eq:FeynmanEva_K} is very closely related to the expression we found above, but neglects two terms, which are the delta functions in \cref{eq:Dirac_K}.
+The three non--singular terms in propagator \barecref{eq:FeynmanEva_K}, derived from the Feynman checkerboard model in e.g.~\cite{kull1999path}, are identical to those in our result \barecref{eq:Dirac_K}, except for a normalization factor $-\rmi \rmM/2$ (we note that this factor is required to give the propagator the correct units of inverse length, and thus not alter the units of the field!).
+We note also that our propagator \barecref{eq:Dirac_K} becomes a $\delta$ function when the evolution time, $\tau$ vanishes (as required to give back the original field distribution when taking the limit of zero time evolution).
+In contrast, the propagator \barecref{eq:FeynmanEva_K} does not.
+Furthermore, when the mass vanishes--- a case not obviously considered by Feynman, namely, $\rmm=0$, the propagator \barecref{eq:FeynmanDef_K} is 1 on the light cone and 0 elsewhere.
+But in this case, the Dirac equation is identical to the $(1+1)$D Maxwell equations in free space.
+These $\delta$ terms in the propagator \barecref{eq:Dirac_K} simply mean that the wave propagates freely with a retarded time $\tau=|x-x'|/\rmc$.
+This fact is excluded from the propagator\barecref{eq:FeynmanEva_K} which tends to unity when $\rmm=0$.
+In fact, the additional $\delta\left(\tau-|x-x'|/\rmc\right)$ terms originate from those paths on the light cone which have no corner in the Feynman checker board model, as illustrated as the teal line in \cref{fig:FCM}.
 These discrepancies arise because the Feynman checkerboard model is a discrete model.
-For paths lying on the light cone, the amplitude is 1, which, in fact, is a $\delta_{\rmc\tau,\Delta x}$ and should be $\delta(\rmc\tau-\Delta x)$ in the continuous limit.
+For paths lying on the light cone, the amplitude computed from \cref{eq:FeynmanDef_K} is always 1, which, in fact we can understand as a Kronecker delta, equivalent to zero in the continuous limit, thus eliminating the required delta function terms from \cref{eq:FeynmanEva_K}.